aksommerville/opener/README.md

 - [ ] I'm going to want a fullscreen toggle too. (xegl)
 - [ ] Newly-liberated animals should walk to the path, don't snap to it until you've reached your place for the first time.
 - [ ] Repair songs. (long notes, and notes out of range, etc)
+- [ ] Persist selection of sound and music enable.